mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 Note: The phasing inputs and phasing results are computed in terms of PN parameters v, v0 and e0, while the mode amplitudes and PN evolution equations are computed in terms v and time eccentricity et.

+### Loading the supplemental file
-The .m text file  The supplemental file can be loaded into a Mthematica notebook simply using the "Get" command.
+The .m text file can be loaded into a Mathematica notebook simply using the in built "Get" command.

 All the expressions are stored in the following format: